-- 1. Will review the filed grievance form submitted by the student.
-If the grievance is directed against any member of the Committee, then that member will be recused and replaced temporarily by another faculty member assigned by the President. - 2.
+- 1. Will review the filed grievance appeal form submitted by the student - 2.
 Will review the filed grievance response submitted by the Dean of Students. - 3.
 May make a face-to-face inquiry with the student (or telephone call with an online student). - 4.
 May make a face-to-face inquiry with the Dean of Students (or a telephone call with an online student). - 5.
 May make a face-to-face inquiry with any other party that can assist in determining a solution to the grievance. - 6.
 Will provide one of the following responses: - a.
 The Committee may find that the decision of the Dean of Students accurately reflects the institution's guiding documents and core values and, thus, will direct that his decision be upheld. - b.
 The Committee may find that the decision of the Dean of Students does not in some way accurately reflect the institution's guiding documents and core values.
 In such a case, the Committee will advise that his decision be amended, stating specifically how it should be amended; and if any additional actions are deemed necessary by the Committee in order to bring resolution in the matter, the committee may so advise.

-In this second case (6.b), all Committee decisions shall be reviewed by the President prior to announcement and final implementation.
+In this second case (6.b), all Committee decisions shall be reviewed by the Provost prior to announcement and final implementation.

-If a student believes that the Student Development Committee has violated the Student Handbook or due process, the student may file a Student Development Committee Grievance Form with Midwestern's President as a final appeal.
+If a student believes that the Student Advocacy Committee has violated the Student Handbook or due process, the student may file a Student Development Committee Grievance Form with Midwestern's Provost.
+Midwestern's President is the final appeal point.
 This form is available on the Consumer Information section of the MBTS website.
-This form is to be completed and submitted to the Dean of Students, who will forward it along with all relevant documents to the President's Office within five business days of receipt from the student.
-The decision of the President shall be final.
+This form is to be completed and submitted to the Dean of Students.